iCliniq Logo

 Indication and Usage:

-The use of Hydrocortisone cream is recommended for the short-term management of symptoms related to conditions that respond to corticosteroids, both acute and chronic.
-This includes minor skin irritations, itching, and rashes stemming from various sources, such as eczema, dermatitis (including rashes caused by cosmetics and jewelry), psoriasis, anogenital pruritus, and sunburn.
+Hydrocortisone cream is recommended for short-term treatment of conditions that respond to corticosteroids, both sudden and long-standing.
+These include mild skin irritation, itching, and rashes due to eczema, dermatitis (including cosmetic or jewelry reactions), psoriasis, anogenital itching, and sunburn.

 Dosage and Administration: